 Official transcripts from each institution attended, regardless of the number of credits or semesters completed — Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State but must list Penn State as part of your academic history.
 If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

 GPA — GPA of 3.0 on a 4.0 scale in the final two years of undergraduate studies or in your most recent graduate degree is required.

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.

 Vita or Résumé — A one- to two-page listing of your professional experience.
 Upload to the online application.

-Statement of Intent — Describe how your professional experience and goals align with the Certificate in Business Analytics.
+Statement of Intent — Describe how your professional experience and goals align with the Graduate Certificate in Business Analytics.
 Do not exceed 500 words.
 Upload to the online application.

 Start Your Application